cimug-org/CIMTool/dev-docs/Includes/CIMToolUpdate/CIMToolUpdate-README.md

-## Current Status — Legacy / Dormant
+## Current Status: Legacy / Dormant

 CIMToolUpdate is **not actively used**.
-The update site it referenced (`http://files.cimtool.org`) is defunct, and the current CIMTool distribution model uses a standalone ZIP archive produced directly by the PDE product export in `CIMToolProduct` — no update site or S3 upload step is involved.
+The update site it referenced (`http://files.cimtool.org`) is defunct, and the current CIMTool distribution model uses a standalone ZIP archive produced directly by the PDE product export in `CIMToolProduct`, with no update site or S3 upload step involved.

 This project has no `MANIFEST.MF`, no `build.properties`, and no Eclipse plugin or feature structure.
 It is a plain Eclipse project (`.project` only) containing